El Sobrante, Contra Costa County, California: In popular culture

 According to Les Claypool in his 1996 song "El Sobrante Fortnight", an El Sobrante fortnight is "somewhere between two weeks and a decade".
 Former Green Day drummer John Kiffmeyer took his stage name, "Al Sobrante", from the town.
-The band Jawbreaker references El Sobrante as "El Sob" in their song "Boxcar".
+The band Jawbreaker references El Sobrante as "El Sob" in their song "Boxcar", as well as Primus in their song Jerry Was a Race Car Driver.